 The lipoprotein envelope derived from the host plant or insect vector (Jackson et al., 2005).
 Lipid composition is unknown.

-The SYNV genome (13.7 kb) contains six genes in the order 3′ N-P-sc4-M-G-L 5′, lacking a gene encoding an X protein.
+The SYNV genome (13.7 kb) contains six genes in the order 3′-N-P-sc4-M-G-L-5′, lacking a gene encoding an X protein.
 The Y gene equivalent (sc4 or P3) has been shown to encode a protein involved in cell-to-cell movement.
-The 144 nt 3′ leader sequence is transcribed to produce a polyadenylated leader RNA, which localizes in the cytoplasm.
-The 5′ trailer RNA is 160 nt long with extensive terminal complementarity with the leader sequence.
+The 144 nt 3′-leader sequence is transcribed to produce a polyadenylated leader RNA, which localizes in the cytoplasm.
+The 5′-trailer RNA of 160 nt has extensive terminal complementarity with the leader sequence.

 The RYSV genome (14.0 kb) has a gene order similar to that of SYNV, except for the presence of an additional small gene between the G gene and the L gene, which encodes a virion-associated protein.
 The genomes of maize mosaic virus (MMV), maize Iranian mosaic virus (MIMV) and taro vein chlorosis virus (TaVCV) are approximately 12.0–12.4 kb with a gene order similar to that of SYNV.
 The maize fine streak virus (MFSV) genome (13.8 kb) has a gene order similar to that of SYNV, but with an additional ORF of unknown function between the P gene and the M gene.